-Residential customers who use electric service for water heat may be eligible for rebates for the installation of a highefficiency heat pump water heater.
+Residential electric customers who heat their homes with Avista electric may be eligible for rebates for the installation of a high-efficiency heat pump water heater.
 Efficiencies for water-heating equipment are verified according to the contractor invoice or the Air-Conditioning, Heating, and Refrigeration Institute (AHRI).
 Avista's CPA has identified that a significant level of potential is estimated to come from HPWH measures and, as such, the Company has made modifications to its incentive structure to offer a higher incentive amount for customers wishing to pursue this measure.

-TABLE 22 - RESIDENTIAL WATER HEAT PROGRAM METRICS
+TABLE 21: RESIDENTIAL WATER HEAT PROGRAM METRICS

 Projected Program Metrics

-Overall kWh Savings 233,605
+Overall kWh savings 233,605

-Incentives \$ 95,000
+Incentives \$95,000

-Non-Incentive Utility Costs \$ 17,753
+Non-Incentive Utility Costs \$17,753

-Total Costs \$ 112,753
+Total costs \$112,753

-Non-Energy Impacts \$ 557
+Non-Energy Impacts \$7,276

 Cost-Effectiveness

-Total Resource Cost Test 1.63
+Total Resource Cost Test 2.02

 Utility Cost Test 2.30